 Lisa Bouraly is a researcher in Museum studies and a curator of contemporary art.
-From 2013-2017, she served as curator and administrator at the Guido Molinari Foundation in Montreal, QC, where she co-created exhibitions and residencies involving multidisciplinary artists, writers, musicians, and performers.
-More recently, she has served as a collection assistant at the Anna Leonowens Gallery at NSCAD University (2018) and MSVU Art Gallery (2019).
-In 2020, she curated a research-exhibition project entitled The Impossible Museum at Thomas McCulloch Museum (Dalhousie University) in collaboration with the artist-run centre Eyelevel Gallery.
-She is currently pursuing a joint PhD in Museum studies in Montreal (UQAM) and Paris (Université Paris 8).
-Her research explores how contemporary museums are reshaping the permanent exhibition through an emerging repertoire of curatorial strategies and practices.
+She has worked at the Guido Molinari Foundation in Montreal, the Anna Leonowens Gallery at NSCAD University, and at MSVU Art Gallery.
+In 2020, Lisa curated a research-exhibition project entitled The Impossible Museum at Dalhousie University’s Thomas McCulloch Museum, in collaboration with the artist-run center Eyelevel Gallery.
+Lisa is currently pursuing a joint PhD in Museum Studies at the Université du Québec à Montréal and Université Paris 8; her research explores how contemporary museums are reshaping permanent exhibitions through an emerging repertoire of curatorial strategies and practices.

 About the Artist

 David Clark was born in Calgary, Alberta.
 He has studied at NSCAD (BFA ‘85), The School of the Art Institute of Chicago (MFA in Sculpture 1989), the Whitney Program in New York, the Canadian Film Centre in Toronto and the ITP Program in New York.
-His internet and video work has been shown at Sundance, SIGGRAPH, Transmediale, the European Media Arts Festival, Images in Toronto, and the Museum of the Moving Image in New York.
-His works have won the top awards at the FILE Festival, Sao Paulo, SXSW Interactive in Austin, Texas, Cinema Tous Ecrans in Switzerland, the Atlantic Film Festival in Halifax, Pixxelpoint in Slovenia, and the Tokyo International Video Festival.
+His internet and video work has been shown at international institutes and festivals and won multiple awards.
 In 2011 his work 88 Constellations for Wittgenstein won the $25,000 Lieutenant Governor of Nova Scotia Masterworks Award.
 He taught at the University of Western Ontario and is currently a Professor of Expanded Media at NSCAD University.